thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 04 October 2022
+### Daily Rundown on Wednesday, 05 October 2022

-- The average temperature today is 17.38˚C;
+- The average temperature today is 14.36˚C;
-- With highs of 19.26˚C and lows of 12.93˚C.
+- With highs of 16.53˚C and lows of 9.97˚C.
-- You can expect overcast clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->